Kalinga/linuxHelper/proxy/proxy.md

 * How to get the proxy server address, to be used in Virtual Machine env. when Host is Windows?

      Look for the .pac (proxy automatic Configuration) file, can be found from IE settings Check for the proxy server name
      From a command prompt/Linux terminal `ping company-proxy-.name.com` Read the output [zz.yy.xx.vv], that is the proxy server IP address

+#### Gateway

+    This is the address of the router or dhcp server route -n
+    next to the destination address 0.0.0.0